-Statement of Accounting Policies (continued) for the year ended 31 March 2021
+Statement of Accounting Policies (continued)

 6. Tangible fixed assets - continued

 (d) Impairment

 Assets are subject to an annual impairment review at the end of each financial year for evidence of reductions in value.
 Where indications exist and the reduction is material, the recoverable amount of the asset is estimated and, where this is less than the carrying amount of the asset, an impairment loss is recognised for the shortfall.